-"Good reason" is defined in the employment agreements as the occurrence of any of the following without the executive's consent: (i) a material diminution in the executive's authority, duties or responsibilities; (iii) a material change in the geographic location at which the executive must perform services; (iv) a material breach by us of any provision of the employment agreement; or (v) our employment of Neal R. Verfuerth as a senior executive officer.
+"Good reason" is defined in the employment agreements as the occurrence of any of the following without the executive's consent: (i) a material diminution in the executive's base salary; (ii) a material diminution in the executive's authority, duties or responsibilities; (iii) a material change in the geographic location at which the executive must perform services; (iv) a material breach by us of any provision of the employment agreement; or (v) our employment of Neal R. Verfuerth as a senior executive officer.